 Authorization Required for Non-Exempt Employees to Start Work Early or Work After Regular Hours.

-Non-exempt employees shall not be permitted to report to work early or stay late without prior knowledge and approval from the department head or the department head's authorized designate.
+Non-exempt employees shall not be permitted to report to work early or stay late without prior knowledge and approval from the department head's authorized designate.